marisarpo/horizons-week02/day4/horello-ajax/readme.md

 this part.
 It's your time to fly, butterfly.
 Here are some hints to get you on your way:

+- Where, and how, do we want to download the board data from the API so that we can display it to the user when they open our app?
 - Think carefully about where IDs come from.
 Plugging into an API changes this a bit.
 - The Trello JS client makes things relatively straightforward for us.